devination-docs/devination/docs/index.md

 google_analytics: UA-89262232-1
 ---

+*disclaimer: devination is in early alpha version, do not use yet*

 devination is a documentation browser for different programming languages similar to Dash (https://kapeli.com/dash).
 The goal is to provide a modern interface to browse documentation on multiple plattforms, especially targeting Linux and Windows.

 ![Screenshot devination](https://devination-docs.github.io/devination/devination.png)